antoninhenry/AntoninPortfolio/content/projects/ASacrificeForTheTurquoiseLord/index.md

 ## Rescue your sister !

 In antique aztec civilization, a god manipulating time receives offerings from the faithful.
-One day, your little sister is chosen for this year offering !
-Pursue the guards that caught her in the obscure and mysterious temple of the Turquoise Lord.
+One day, your little sister is chosen for this year's offering !
+Pursue the guards that caught her in the obscure and mysterious temple of this god, the Turquoise Lord.

 ![TurquoiseLord](/kbfrnC.gif)